aospapp/aosp/bionic/README.md

      the appropriate POSIX header file in libc/include/ includes the relevant file or files.
   4. Add function declarations to the appropriate header file.
+  5. Add the function name to the correct section in libc/libc.map.txt and run `./libc/tools/genversion-scripts.py`.
-  5. Add at least basic tests.
-Even a test that deliberately supplies an invalid argument helps check that we're generating the right symbol and have the right declaration in the header file.
-(And strace(1) can confirm that the correct system call is being made.)
+  6. Add at least basic tests.
+Even a test that deliberately supplies an invalid argument helps check that we're generating the right symbol and have the right declaration in the header file, and that you correctly updated the maps in step 5.
+(You can use strace(1) to confirm that the correct system call is being made.)

 Updating kernel header files